Harphies/my-webiste/src/pages/post_29/index.md

 </br>

-## Stage5: Create Persistence Volume Claims for workloads to use
+## Stage5: Create Persistent Volume Claims for workloads to use
 ```
 apiVersion: v1
 kind: PersistentVolumeClaim